Consensys/docs-template/docs/index.md

 # Consensys documentation guide

 Welcome to the Consensys documentation guide.
-This guide contains information about contributing to Consensys developer documentation sites and creating new documentation sites.
+This guide presents information about contributing to Consensys developer documentation sites and creating new documentation sites.

 ## Overview